 - via a trust

 Land in the Gambia is registered at the Property Registry (an organisation just like the English Land Registry), where you can confirm immediately whether the seller owns the property free of any liens and encumbrances.
-Just as in Europe, however, there is still plenty of land/property which remains as yet unregistered.
+Just as in Europe, however, there is still plenty of land and property which remains as yet unregistered.

-To avoid any ensuing confusion it is necessary for European purchasers/sellers to understand the difference between the terms freehold and leasehold used both there and in Gambia.
+To avoid any ensuing confusion it is necessary for purchasers or sellers to understand the difference between the terms freehold and leasehold used both there and in Gambia.
 These terms have very different implications in Gambia to those in Europe.
 In Gambia there is no such thing as absolute ownership of land and property.

 This is because all the land is ultimately owned by the Government and is leased to any private purchaser for a period of 99 years but this confusingly DOES NOT constitue leasehold land.
 This land/property can be either leasehold or freehold depending on whether or not it has been registered at the Property Registry